Instability of the charged massive scalar field on the Kerr-Newman black hole spacetime: Quasibound states

 \subsection{Kerr black hole}

-In the particular case when $Q=0$, the metric (\ref{eq:metric_KNBH}) reduces to the Kerr form.
-This implies that the characteristic resonance equation (\ref{eq:characteristic_resonance_equation_KNBH}) has four solutions, which can also be found by using the Wolfram Mathematica$^{\copyright}$.
+Now, in the particular case when $Q=0$, the metric given by Eq.~(\ref{eq:metric_KNBH}) reduces to the Kerr form.
+This implies that the characteristic resonance equation (\ref{eq:characteristic_resonance_equation_KNBH}) has four solutions, which can also be found by using the Wolfram Mathematica$^{\mbox{\textregistered}}$ 12.3.